pkshiu/pktest/README.md

 # Installation

-## Installation inside a virtualenv
+You can install __piglowserver__ inside a virtualenv or sysetm wide.
 I always prefer to install python software inside a __virtualenv__ to keep libraries separate.
 If you have virtualenv available, the piglowserver is virtualenv friendly.

+## Option 1: Installation inside a virtualenv

 Because the hardware interface libraries require root access to compile, it is best to link them them globally.
 So create your virtualenv with the *--system-site-package* argument.

 Once your virtualenv is created, simply use the local __pip__ command to install piglowserver locally